rcos/rcos-handbook/docs/overview/one_page.md

 ### 15% - Presentations

 You need to develop the ability to represent yourself, your project and RCOS.
-Presentations like the Final Presentation are critical to this learning goal.
+Presentations like the Final Presentation at the RCOS Expo are critical to this learning goal.

 | Grade | Description                                                                                                                                                                             |
 | ----- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |